 Since 1983, the Ontario Ministry of Environment, Conservation, and Parks monitored contaminants in the Niagara River using caged mussels and (more recently) semi-permeable membrane devices.
 This report summarizes data collected in 2015 which was aimed at identifying sources of contaminants specific to the Niagara River.

-Re-Designation Report: Phytoplankton and Zooplankton Populations in the Niagara River Area of Concern
+Status Assessment Report: Phytoplankton and Zooplankton Populations in the Niagara River Area of Concern

 Niagara River Biomonitoring Study 2012: Caged Mussels and Semi Permeable Membrane Devices (SPMDs).
 Prepared by Lisa Richman, Ontario Ministry of Environment, Water Monitoring Section, Environmental Monitoring and Reporting Branch, Nov.
 2015